sh-jeff/cleanup-scincrementals/README.md

 -RetentionDays "90" -DryRun $false -Silent`
 This will delete any SPI files more than 90 days old.
 ## Setup
-WMF 5.1 must be installed.
+WMF 5.1 should be installed.
 It may work with PoSH versions as low as 3.0, but this is untested.
+Powershell 2.0 (Windows 7) is known to not work.
+Powershell 4.0 (Server 2012 R2) has been tested and verified working.
 1. Copy script to local disk.
 2. Create a new task
    * The task name should be "SCCleanup - Servername"